 Mining and the Sustainable Development Goals

 Mining companies will be called on to extract responsibly, waste less, use safer processes, incorporate new sustainable technologies, promote the improved wellbeing of local communities, curb emissions, and improve environmental stewardship.
 Mining companies committed to the SDGs will benefit from improved relationships with governments and communities, as well as better access to financial resources.
 Those that fail to engage meaningfully with the SDGs will put their operations at risk in the short and long term.

 CCSI worked with the World Economic Forum, United Nations Development Programme (UNDP), and the UN Sustainable Development Solutions Network (SDSN) to create a shared understanding of how the mining industry can most effectively contribute to the SDGs.
 The report can assist mining companies to navigate where their activities – exploration, operations, and mine closure – can help the world achieve the SDGs.
 Governments, civil society and other stakeholders can also identify opportunities for shared action and partnership with the mining industry.

 A draft report of Mapping Mining to the Sustainable Development Goals: A Preliminary Atlas was released for public consultation in January 2016; the final version was released on July 19, 2016.
-The executive summary and the full report (available in English, Spanish, and French) are available here.
+The executive summary and the full report (available in English, Spanish, French, and Portuguese) are available here.